v12/node-vk-api/README.md

 - *error* `Error`
 This event is triggered when error happens.
 Currently it is called only when unable to get `access_token`

+## Changelog
+0.0.2 - constructor now emits events on successful authorization and error

 ## ToDo

 - [ ] Error handling